AJMansfield/Intelligence-Core-Public/kttu02.md

   and they await the return of a fourth guard so they can resume whatever game is played with the cards and plastic chips thereon.
-A handful of halfling-sized assault rifles lean against the wall, and camoflage helmets with clear face shields lie haphazardly in one corner.
+A handful of halfling-sized assault rifles lean against the wall, and helmets with clear face shields lie haphazardly in one corner.

 Your ears pop as the pressure in the gatehouse rises, and you find yourself breathing more easily in the enriched atmosphere.